mdmtk/docs/edge/source/guide/xml/xmlparser.md

 		}

 		/**
-		 * Counts the number of parm errors in a block of MX XML
+		 * Counts the number of parm errors in a block of MXMS XML
 		 * @param xml XML to count errors on
 		 * @return Number of errors
 		 */